 Distinguished Faculty Award, Excellence in Service, SF State University

-Community Service Learning Award, SFSU Institute of Civic and Community Engagement
+Community Service Learning Award, San Francisco State University Institute of Civic and Community Engagement

 Leader of the Year Award Nominee, University of San Francisco School of Education